-The Group is committed to fostering an ethical culture through training, effective communication, positive ethical atmosphere and accountability, which is essential for maintaining our reputation and business partner confidence.
-An ethical culture, including zero tolerance for corruption and bribery, is also a vital element for the healthy and sustainable development of our business.
+The Group is committed to fostering a strong ethical culture through comprehensive training, effective communication, a positive ethical atmosphere, and clear accountability.
+This ethical culture is not only crucial for maintaining our reputation but also serves as the cornerstone for earning the trust of our business partners.
+Our zero-tolerance towards corruption and bribery is one of the key factors ensuring the health and sustainability of our business, enabling us to remain competitive in the market.

-All employees uphold the highest standard of ethical business.
-The Group periodically organizes the Employee Behaviour, Morality and Integrity Training Course (員工行為、道德、廉潔素養) to employees and Directors, which is designed to assist them in evaluating their ethical beliefs, promote ways to make their working environment more ethical, and to enhance the employee's ability to prevent and identify different cases of anti-corruption and anti-bribery.
-This course is conducted through in-person seminars and online meetings, and all participants receive training materials and case studies.
+All employees adhere to the highest standards of business ethics, which are at the core of the Group's operations.
+The Group regularly organizes the Employee Behaviour, Morality and Integrity Training Course for all employees and directors.
+These courses aim to help participants evaluate and reflect on their ethical beliefs, fostering a more ethical working environment.
+Additionally, these courses enhance employees' ability to prevent and identify various anti-corruption and anti-bribery cases.
+The training sessions include face-to-face seminars and online meetings, with all participants receiving training materials and case studies to deepen their understanding and application of the knowledge.

-The Group's Anti-Corruption Management Procedure of Centenary United Group (世紀聯合反貪管理程序) sets out the minimal standards to assist our employees in identifying circumstances that may lead to unethical behaviour, and the procedures to prevent, detect and resolve any incidence of anti-corruption.
-Any money laundering activities using public or private bank accounts are also strictly prohibited, and the Group will take relevant actions against these misconducts.
+To further strengthen our ethical standards, the Anti-Corruption Management Procedure of Centenary United Group explicitly outlines the minimum standards to help employees identify potential unethical behaviors.
+It also provides specific procedures for preventing, detecting, and addressing any anti-corruption incidents.
+Moreover, any money laundering activities conducted through public or private bank accounts are strictly prohibited, and the Group will take decisive actions against such misconduct to uphold our ethical standards and legal compliance.

-The Group strictly complies with the laws and regulations relevant to anti-corruption, including but not limited to the Anti-Money Laundering Law of the People's Republic of China (《中華人民共和國反洗錢法》), the Criminal Law of the People's Republic of China (《中華人民共和國刑法》), and the Interim Provisions on Banning Commercial Bribery (《關於禁止商業賄賂行為的暫行規定》).
+We strictly comply with anti-corruption laws and regulations, including but not limited to the Anti-Money Laundering Law of the People's Republic of China (《中華人民共和國反洗錢法》), the Criminal Law of the People's Republic of China (《中華人民共和國刑法》), and the Interim Provisions on Prohibiting Commercial Bribery(《關於禁止商業賄賂行為的暫行規定》).
+Our compliance and ethical standards form the foundation of our business operations.